Home Guides Recipes Safety Resources Download Free

 • Batch cook and freeze portions for busy days

-• Offer 'adult' leftovers from dinner (minus the salt)
+• Offer adult leftovers from dinner (minus the salt)

 Stay Motivated

-• Join online BLW communities for support
+• Join online BLW communities for reassurance and support

-• Trust your baby's natural eating instincts
+• Trust your baby's natural self-regulation instincts

 Problem Solving

-What to expect at different ages and stages
+What to expect at each stage

-6 Months
+6 mo

-Motor Skills
+Motor skills

 • Sits upright with minimal support

-• Brings hands and objects to mouth
+• Brings objects to mouth

 • Shows interest in food

-Feeding Progress
+Feeding progress

 • Explores food through touch and taste

-• Gagging is common as they learn
+• Gagging is common and normal

-7-8 Months
+7–8 mo

-Motor Skills
+Motor skills

 • Sits independently without support

-• Transfers objects from hand to hand
+• Transfers objects hand to hand

-• Begins a raking motion with finger
+• Develops a raking finger motion

-Feeding Progress
+Feeding progress

-• Can bite off appropriate sized pieces
+• Can bite off appropriately-sized pieces

-• Beginning to chew
+• Beginning to chew deliberately

-9-11 Months
+9–11 mo

-Motor Skills
+Motor skills

-• Pincer grasp develops (thumb & finger)
+• Pincer grasp develops (thumb & index finger)

 • Improved hand-eye coordination

-Feeding Progress
+Feeding progress

-• Eats more efficiently
+• Eats more efficiently at each meal

-• Handles a variety of textures well
+• Handles a wider variety of textures

-• May start showing food preferences
+• May begin showing clear food preferences

-12+ Months
+12+ mo

-Motor Skills
+Motor skills

 • Refined pincer grasp